 Figure 1 displays the equilibrium taxonomy.
 The literature universally focuses on the FE of this model, e.g., Brunnermeier and Sannikov (2014).
-We discuss and analyze these fundamental equilibria in Online Appendix F.14 Our paper is devoted to the BSEs.
-For a few reasons that we formalize and expound on in Appendix A, we deem the W-BSEs "uninteresting" and proceed directly to S-BSEs.
-Why?
-First, we show that W-BSEs cannot exist if fundamental uncertainty σ is non-zero (Lemma A.2).
-Second, although a W-BSE can exist when $\sigma=0$ (see Proposition A.1), this equilibrium is well-approximated by a FE in the sense that the FE converges to the W-BSE as $\sigma\to 0$ (Lemma A.3).
-In summary, Markov equilibria in experts' wealth share η are either (a) pure FE or (b) look very much like pure FE.
+We discuss and analyze these fundamental equilibria in Online Appendix E.15 The present paper is devoted to the S-BSEs, while a companion paper studies the W-BSEs (Khorrami and Mendo, 2024).
+We move directly to the S-BSEs for two reasons, based on the results in Khorrami and Mendo (2024).
+First, W-BSEs can only arise if $\sigma=0$, or if fundamental risks are separately hedgeable in financial markets.
+Second, W-BSEs are well-approximated by a FE in the sense that the FE converges to the W-BSE as $\sigma\to 0$.
+These two results imply Markov equilibria in experts' wealth share η are either (a) pure FE or (b) look very much like pure FE.
 Consequently, the remainder of the paper studies S-BSEs in the hopes of uncovering new insights relative to the literature.